 - Let the caramel sauce cool slightly, then drizzle it over EVERYTHING!

 Homemade salted caramel sauce is perfect for drizzling on just about everything from pies to ice cream, cake, brownies, apple pie bars, and more!
+And blend it into buttercream frosting (like I did with this spice cake recipe) for the most velvety smooth caramel frosting.
 What will you eat it with first?